 Precedence of awards is from top to bottom, left to right

-Top Row - World War I Victory Medal - Yangtze Service Medal
+Top Row - World War I Victory Medal (with bronze star in lieu of Transport clasp)

-Second Row - China Service Medal - American Defense Medal - American Campaign Medal
+Second Row - Yangtze Service Medal - China Service Medal - American Defense Service Medal

-Third Row - Asiatic-Pacific Campaign Medal (1)- World War II Victory Medal - Philippine Defense Medal
+Bottom Row - American Campaign Medal - Asiatic-Pacific Campaign Medal (1)- World War II Victory Medal

 Black Hawk Class Destroyer Tender:

-• Laid down (date unknown) as SS Santa Catalina at William Cramp and Sons Ship and Engine Building Co., Philadelphia, PA.
+• Laid down, date unknown, as SS Santa Catalina at William Cramp and Sons Ship and Engine Building Co., Philadelphia, PA.

 • Launched in 1913